Legal Obligations to English Learners and CALPADS

 Also, in order to assist you, on January 7, 2015, the U.S. Department of Justice and the U.S. Department of Education (ED) provided guidance to school districts, and all public schools to meet their legal obligation to ensure that ELs can participate meaningfully and equally in all educational programs and services.
-The guidance is available on the ED Web page at http://www2.ed.gov/about/offices/list/ocr/letters/colleague-el-201501.pdf and accompanied by a 10-chapter English Learner Tool Kit at http://www2.ed.gov/about/offices/list/oela/english-learner-toolkit/index.html.
+The guidance is available on the ED web page at https://www2.ed.gov/about/offices/list/ocr/letters/colleague-el-201501.pdf and accompanied by a 10-chapter English Learner Tool Kit at https://www2.ed.gov/about/offices/list/oela/english-learner-toolkit/index.html.

 /s/ Veronica Aguila